Nearsoft/apprentice/05 - HTML/README.md

 Having this basic structure in a document with html extension we are giving the first step to create our website.

 Now let's back to the `<!DOCTYPE html>` one, this one must be on the first line of your document.
-This tag is teeling to our web broswer the type of document is about to read and to apply some standardization rules to determine what to do with the next lines.
-If you miss including this tag, the broswer will open normally your html file and parsing it, but can cause some strange behaviors with our elements, not having some functions or not doing the right ones in the time your site is opened in a different broswer.
+This tag is teeling to our web browser the type of document is about to read and to apply some standardization rules to determine what to do with the next lines.
+If you miss including this tag, the browser will open normally your html file and parsing it, but can cause some strange behaviors with our elements, not having some functions or not doing the right ones in the time your site is opened in a different browser.

 There's an organization called [ **The World Wide Web Consortium (W3C)**](https://www.w3.org/Consortium/) who is in charge to create the standards for HTML tags that we use and the rules that web browsers must follow at the time to rendering them.
-Let's take as example the `h1` tag, which is the one that we use for giving a main title to our site.
+Let's take as example the `h1` tag, which is the one that we use for giving a the main heading to our site.
 With the help of dev tools from Google Chrome I am able to se what are the rules for that tag by default.

 <p align="center">
 <img width="500" align="center" src="https://user-images.githubusercontent.com/8913918/37851038-a6e2bc98-2e9a-11e8-8a0e-f545b295f095.png">